 Our analysis, the first to systematically study changes in global comorbid burden as defined by the ECS in a national cohort of over 6 million patients undergoing PCI reveals that comorbid burden has significantly increased over the past decade in the United States.
 By 2014, only a minority of patients undergoing PCI have no comorbid conditions (8.6%).
 In addition, we demonstrate that ECS is independently associated with an increased risk of in hospital mortality, in hospital complications, length of stay and healthcare costs.
 Patients with the greatest comorbid burden (as defined by an ECS of >13) have a 5-fold increase risk of in-hospital mortality, a 4-fold increase in in-hospital peri-procedural complications, and an 11-fold increase in major bleeding events once differences in baseline patient characteristics are adjusted for.

 An increasingly elderly population of patients with significant comorbid burden and complex coronary disease are undergoing coronary revascularisation due to more effective treatments, better stent designs, and advancements in interventional techniques and coronary imaging..(15-19) Whilst the association between individual cardiovascular comorbid conditions and clinical outcomes following PCI has been extensively studied, non-cardiovascular comorbidity is often not captured in PCI datasets.
 This is particularly relevant given that many non-cardiovascular comorbid conditions such as cancer (20) or chronic liver disease (21) may have a more important prognostic impact on longer term outcomes than co-existing cardiovascular disease.
-Most current reports examining contemporary trends have focused on conventional cardiovascular risk factors and have not considered either non-cardiovascular comorbidities or more global measures of comorbid burden.(22, 23) Patients enrolled into clinical trials are often younger and highly.
+Most current reports examining contemporary trends have focused on conventional cardiovascular risk factors and have not considered either non-cardiovascular comorbidities or more global measures of comorbid burden.(22, 23) Patients enrolled into clinical trials are often younger with low comorbidity burden.
 Many comorbid conditions frequently encountered in clinical practice are formal exclusion criteria in the randomised trials.
 Our analysis of over 6 million individuals is the first of its kind assessing ECS and its association with clinical outcomes and peri-procedural complications including length of stay and healthcare costs.
 This analysis suggests that only one in 8 patients undergoing PCI in the United States are free from comorbidities, and that comorbid burden was greatest in women and older individuals.
-Chronic pulmonary disease, anemia and hyperthyroidism represent the most common non-cardiovascular comorbid conditions encountered whilst the most common cardiovascular conditions were hypertension. diabetes, hypercholesterolemia and peripheral vascular disease.
+Chronic pulmonary disease, anaemia and hyperthyroidism represent the most common non-cardiovascular comorbid conditions encountered whilst the most common cardiovascular conditions were hypertension. diabetes, hypercholesterolemia and peripheral vascular disease.
 Patients with higher comorbid burden were more likely to experience life threatening complications and had a fivefold increase in in-hospital mortality.
 This study adds evidence to literature that assessment of global comorbid burden is important and provides independent prognostic information to patient outcomes.
+We have previously published an analysis in the same cohort of PCI patients looking at the prognostic impact of another measure of global comorbid burden, the Charlson score (24).
+In this analysis we showed that comorbidity burden (as measured with Charlson score) was independently associated with a variety of clinical outcomes following PCI, with the highest risk score category (Charlson score ≥3) independently associated with mortality (OR1.96 95% CI 1.86-2.07), bleeding (OR 4.26, 95% CI 4.09-4.42) and stroke (OR 2.40, 95% CI 2.30-2.51).
+The highest comorbidity burden category in the Elixhouser scale (van Walraven Elixhauser score ≥13) appeared to have greater prognostic impact on these endpoints, and was independently associated with mortality (OR 5.13, 95% CI 4.76-5.54), bleeding (OR 11.46 95%CI 10.66-12.33) and stroke (OR 4.04 95% CI 3.78-4.31).